Jurong West: Medical facilities

 Pioneer Polyclinic is a government healthcare institution serving the local community in Jurong West.
 The polyclinic was opened in January 2018.
 Also located in Jurong West is the Jurong Medical Centre, which complements the acute and step-down care services of Ng Teng Fong General Hospital and Jurong Community Hospital.

 Sports facilities

 Jurong West Sports Centre, formerly known as Jurong West Sports and Recreation Centre, is the largest sports centre in Singapore, and offers one of the two sheltered pools managed by Sport Singapore.

 Politics

-Currently, Jurong West is represented in the Parliament of Singapore by seven members of parliament (MPs): three MPs from Jurong GRC, one MP from Pioneer SMC, and three MPs from West Coast GRC, with effect from the 2020 General Election.
+Currently, Jurong West is represented in the Parliament of Singapore by seven members of parliament (MPs): one MP from Jurong Central SMC, one MP from Pioneer SMC, and five MPs from West Coast-Jurong West GRC, with effect from the 2025 General Election.